ark4ng3l/HashTool/README.md

 This tool can generate and crack hashes support by hashlib. if you like it please give me star ♥ .

-new Update comming soon for file integrity :)
+new Update comming soon for file integrity and programm looping:)